antonfirsov/docs/2016/04-week3/2016-04-19-week-in-dotnet.md

 On.NET
 ------

 Last week on the show, [we looked at what PlayFab is doing to help game developers take advantage of the cloud](https://www.youtube.com/watch?v=hDDd_Pjtbx8).
+This week, [we'll be talking](https://www.youtube.com/watch?v=7E7JyvBIGKs) with [Telerik](http://www.telerik.com/).

 Package of the week: NUglify
 ----------------------------